nmattia/nmattia.com/index.md

 ---

 I'm an engineer living in Switzerland.
+I currently work with [Tweag I/O](http://tweag.io).
+We do cool stuff, have a look!

-For a condensed version of my experience, have a look at my <a
+For a condensed version of my experience, have a look at my <a href="cv.pdf">CV</a>.<br/>
-                        href="cv.pdf">CV</a>.<br/>

 Here are some of the projects I played with lately: